 Knowing about the financial track record of your investor can help you ascertain what to expect from them.
 Choose people who have a good reputation and are well connected.
-Stay away from investors whose bad reputation precedes them as your credibility is at stake here.
+Stay away from investors whose bad reputation precedes them, as your credibility is at stake here.

 What is the strategy of your new investor?
 A strategic investor should be able to bring in value apart from the monetary investment.
 Does the investor have connections in your industry?
-Will they bring with them any strategic advantages that will make your business more relevant?
+Will they bring any strategic advantages that will make your business more relevant?

 When choosing a fund, remember that it is better to receive venture financing from a venture fund that is still early in its lifecycle.
 The early stages of a Venture fund are when venture capitalists invest actively.
-When the fund is reaching the end of its lifecycle, the investors seek cash returns from their investments.
+When the fund reaches the end of its lifecycle, the investors seek cash returns from their investments.

-When a fund is closer to the end of its lifecycle you should be prepared to provide a liquidity event, getting an investment from a new fund which is early in its lifecycle will reduce the pressure on you to accept premature liquidity.
+When a fund is closer to the end of its lifecycle, you should be prepared to provide a liquidity event.
+Getting an investment from a new fund which is early in its lifecycle will reduce the pressure on you to accept premature liquidity.
 Another advantage is that the fund will have more resources to invest in your company.